Programme-Specific Requirements

 3. chevron--up

-Singapore Institute of Technology - Digital Communications and Integrated Media
+Singapore Institute of Technology - Communication and Digital Media

-It is compulsory for applicants applying to the Digital Communications and Integrated Media degree programme to submit a written essay and media portfolio via the SIT Admission Portal to be considered for admission:
+It is compulsory for applicants applying to the Communication and Digital Media degree programme to submit a written essay and media portfolio via the SIT Admission Portal to be considered for admission:

 Written Essay Assignment:

-Applicants are to submit a 700-word essay (PDF or Word document) via the SIT Admission Portal, documenting their thoughts on any ONE of the following topics:
+Applicants are to submit a 700-word essay (PDF or Word document) via the SIT Admission Portal, documenting their thoughts on the below topic:

 Spelling, grammar, and sentence structure, along with the correct use of punctuation, capitalisation, quotation marks, etc. are all considered, so proofread your essay carefully.
 You are required to properly attribute your sources.
 The essays will be checked for plagiarism and AI-generated content.